 WHY CAN A WILL BE CONTESTED?

 To understand what might give someone cause to contest a Will in Connecticut, it helps to know what makes a Will valid and, therefore, less susceptible to a Will contest.
-First, Connecticut General Statutes § 45a-250 requires that in order for one to make a valid Will the person must be 18 years of age or older and be of sound mind.
-This may also be referred to as Testamentary Capacity.
+First, Connecticut General Statutes § 45a-250 requires that in order for one to make a valid Will, the person must be 18 years of age or older and of sound mind.
+This may also be referred to as testamentary capacity.

-- The testator is subject influence.
+- The testator was subject influence.
 For example, because of failing health or diminished mental capacity.

-- The person has disposition to exert undue influence;
+- The person had disposition to exert undue influence.

 - The nature of the Will or the bequests indicates undue influence.

 Of course, whether the disposition of property and assets as set forth in a Will is the result of undue influence is very fact specific.
 A Connecticut Will contest attorney may consider a variety of facts and circumstances to better evaluate your undue influence claim.

 If you are the spouse of the testator, you may be able to contest the Will in Connecticut if the Will does not provide for you.
 If you believe that your spouse failed to provide for you by Will or outside of the Will in lieu of it, you should contact a Connecticut Will contest attorney to discuss the facts and your rights under Connecticut law.